Best accounting software for tradespeople UK 2026

 - Bank feed integration to match transactions

-- Simple reports showing profit, costs, and tax liability
+- Basic reports showing profit, costs, and tax liability

-You probably do not need multi-currency support, project costing modules, payroll for 50 staff, or inventory management.
-Most of the complexity in business accounting software is built for larger businesses and just gets in the way for a sole trader or small team.
+You probably won't need multi-currency support, project costing modules, payroll for a large team, or inventory management.
+Many features in business accounting software are aimed at larger businesses and complicate things for a sole trader or small team.
+Keeping it simple often helps you stay organised and compliant.

 QuickBooks Simple Start

-QuickBooks is one of the most widely used accounting platforms in the UK.
-The Simple Start plan costs around £12 per month and covers invoicing, expense tracking, VAT returns, and MTD compliance.
+QuickBooks is popular in the UK.
+The Simple Start plan is about £12 monthly and covers invoicing, expense tracking, VAT returns, and MTD compliance.
 It connects to most UK banks for automatic transaction matching.
+This saves hours each month by importing and categorising expenses automatically, cutting down on manual data entry.

-The mobile app is decent and lets you create invoices, photograph receipts, and check your bank balance on site.
-The interface takes some getting used to if you have never used accounting software before, but there are plenty of tutorials available.
+The mobile app lets you create invoices, photograph receipts, and check your bank balance while on site.
+The interface can take some getting used to if you're new to accounting software, but there are plenty of tutorials to help you get the hang of it.

-QuickBooks works well with most accountants, which is a practical advantage.
-If your accountant already uses QuickBooks, sharing data is straightforward.
+QuickBooks works well with most accountants, which is convenient.
+If your accountant uses QuickBooks, sharing data is straightforward.
+This makes tax preparation easier as your accountant can access your records directly, reducing the risk of communication errors.

 Xero

-Xero is popular with accountants and has a clean, modern interface.
-The Starter plan costs around £15 per month but limits you to 20 invoices per month.
+Xero is favoured by accountants and has a clean, modern interface.
+The Starter plan costs around £15 per month but limits you to 20 invoices monthly.
 Most tradespeople will need the Standard plan at £30 per month for unlimited invoicing.
+While this might seem pricey, the unlimited invoicing is a big plus if you're handling many jobs each month.

 Xero's strength is its app marketplace.
 You can add tools for job management, time tracking, and project costing.
-But for a sole trader who just wants to send invoices and track expenses, many of these extras are unnecessary and the higher price is hard to justify.
+But for a sole trader who just wants to send invoices and track expenses, many of these extras aren't needed and the higher price is hard to justify.
+However, if you're planning to grow your business and need these additional functions, Xero provides a scalable solution.

 FreeAgent

 FreeAgent is designed specifically for freelancers and small businesses.
-It costs around £19 per month, though many banks offer it free to business account holders (NatWest, Royal Bank of Scotland, and Mettle all include FreeAgent with their business accounts).
+It costs about £19 per month, though many banks offer it free to business account holders (NatWest, Royal Bank of Scotland, and Mettle all include FreeAgent with their business accounts).
+This can be a significant saving while providing a reliable tool for managing your finances.

 Invoice your customers in 30 seconds